7ep/r3z/docs/development_handbook.md

   many integration tests in parallel
 * High test coverage - fearless refactoring unlocked.
 Furthermore, if a change is made and the tests pass, it gives confidence that nothing was broken.
-* No magic annotations - the system follows an entirely straightforward call tree from the `Main()` function down.
+* No magic - the system follows an entirely straightforward call tree from the `Main()` function down.
 Stack traces highly contribute to debugging, unlike many of the current frameworks.
+This enables fast feature dev.

 For operations:
 * The system shutdown and startup is extremely fast, and